sundeepbassi/djangopetblog/README.md

 Tutor Support informed me that it was best to open up my workspace by gitpod.io/workspaces into your url bar.

+During the deployment process on the 1st of February 2022 there was an error message when opening the app.
+Tutor support informed it was best to git commit and push prior to deployment and this resolved the issue and the site was successfully deployed.

 ### Deployment
 The project was deployed early on the 1st of February 2022 as recommended by the Code Institute walkthrough I think therefore I blog.

 Steps to Deployment